-There are a few scenarios that are our top calls for air conditioning and HVAC problems, especially in the spring or wintertime.
+There are a few scenarios that are our top calls for some common air conditioning and HVAC problems, especially in the spring or wintertime.
 Before your air conditioner gives out, before you really need it this summer, call us to schedule a regular maintenance check-up.
 If your air conditioning system is having serious problems, contact a professional HVAC repair company for help.

 Fan is not working.